fadh1l/Useful-links/README.md

 #### Interested in ML/DL?
 Please try out the fastai course by jeremy howard.
-Haven't found which is better than it to kickstart the ML rabbit hole. https://course.fast.ai/
+Haven't found anything better to push you down the ML rabbit hole.

+https://course.fast.ai/